-INTERNATIONAL JOURNAL OF INVENTIONS IN APPLIED SCIENCE & ENGINEERING
+INTERNATIONAL JOURNAL OF INNOVATIONS IN APPLIED SCIENCES & ENGINEERING

 International Peer Reviewed, Open Access Research Journal

 The version of an article which is published online is considered the final and complete version.
 Even though it is possible to correct this version, our policy (in common with other publishers) is not to do so, except in very limited circumstances.
 We can only fix typographical errors in the following words: names of authors, affiliations, titles of articles, abstracts and keywords.
 In such instances, an erratum or a corrigendum will also be required (see below) so that the discrepancy between online and print versions can be clarified in a record.
 If there is a serious mistake, such as with regard to scientific accuracy, or if your credibility or that of the journal is affected, we can publish a correction to your paper.
 We do not publish corrections that do not materially impact the contribution or substantially damage the comprehension of the contribution by the reader (such as a spelling mistake or a grammatical error).
 If you need to make any changes, please send an email to firstname.lastname@example.org